 The earlier in the process you help your Virginia divorce attorney accurately identify all the debts and assets, the more quickly you can resolve your case.

-Step Two: Value
+Step Three: Value

 Some property is easy to value: credit cards, bank accounts, etc.